Bodysnatcher (Red Dwarf): History

-Inconsistencies

-Because this script was conceptualised and part-written at a very early stage of development, many areas of the script do not gel with the other episodes of Series I. For example, the Cat does not speak to anyone but himself.
-The characters underwent minor development and back story elements were changed throughout Series I, and so the unnamed script would have had to undergo major changes to fit in with the rest of the series and the canon in general.

-Deletion

-The original series finale involved Lister resurrecting Kochanski's hologram from the projection disc he found with Confidence.
-However, when the unnamed script was dropped, "Me²" was written to compensate for the missing episode and the ending of "Confidence and Paranoia" was similarly changed so that the disc in Kochanski's box was in fact Rimmer's.

 Home video release

 To headline the release of Red Dwarf Remastered on DVD in November 2007, the same audio story board process used in recreating the lost episode of Series VII, "Identity Within", was used to create the "Bodysnatcher" episode.
 When the script was retrieved from the vaults of Grant Naylor offices, it was found to be without an ending.
-The writers Rob Grant and Doug Naylor, who went their separate ways during pre-production on the ITV series The 10%ers in 1996, collaborated on bringing the script into line with the series' continuity and giving it an end.
+The writers Rob Grant and Doug Naylor, who went their separate ways during pre-production on the ITV series The 10%ers in 1994, collaborated on bringing the script into line with the series' continuity and giving it an end.

 "Bodysnatcher" became the title feature of the DVD release, due in part to its name and the potentially misleading quality of the "remastered" moniker (as the remastering was done in 1998, not 2007).
 The DVD set was then entitled "Red Dwarf: The Bodysnatcher Collection".
 The episode was also included on the Blu-ray release of Red Dwarf I-VIII.